ans-group/docs.ukfast.co.uk/source/dr-ha/FASTcloudbackup/alerts.md

 ![alerts all clients](files/alerts_all_clients.PNG)

-To stop receiving alerts, simply untick the relevant box(es).
+To stop receiving alerts, simply un-tick the relevant box(es).